 Hello everyone, here is this months post.
-I thought long and hard about what to write and again used what I have read on here and what I feel holds people back from stepping from improvement to the next level.
+I thought long and hard about what to write and again, used what I have read on here and what I feel holds people back from going from improvement to the next level.

 Again I decided this was a road I was not going down.
 I knew felt a bit on edge and vulnerable because I feel anxiety in normal everyday life, its not harmful and never will be and I am not getting into avoidance behaviour and creating false problems.
 Lets be honest here, it is always a fear about feeling overwhelmed and never a situation, we could do all these things easily before.
 So I had to strip away the fact that it was a situation and deal with me.

 I did nothing earth shattering, I just went towards what I had been avoiding before, I understood that fear may rise, but what I found out is that it always cut out, it always had a peak, as if to say ‘Paul would you like to run or stay (fight or flight).
 I found this point was always the key point and I wanted to ride my fears out, it was only adrenalin, so come if you wish, I no longer care.
 When adrenalin comes, you may feel butterflies, a little shaking, your heart may beat a little, its just your body’s way of asking if you would like to fight or flight, then it would be ‘well you have stayed, so I will now cut off and let you get on’.
 Your body can only produce so much adrenalin at one time, that is a medical fact, its not harmful and will always calm.